Definition of Violation and Violence

 Stalking, hate crimes, dating violence, sex slaves crime, kidnappings, pedophile crimes etc. Emotional abuse can be a combination of both psychological and physical abuse.

-Forms of violence and ways to protect yourselves
+For more information please visit: Forms of violence and ways to protect yourself.

 All forms of abuse can be sustained under any circumstances/situations, on campus or off campus.
 Please be aware and seek help if you or anyone is a victim.